PriyamSrivastava1507/Data-Structures/README.md

 # Data-Structures

-This repository contains my Data Structures &amp; Algorithms (DSA) practice solutions, primarily focused on LeetCode-style problems, written in C++.
-The goal of this repository is to build strong problem-solving skills, write efficient code, and prepare for technical interviews.
+This repository contains my implementations of Data Structures and Algorithms (DSA) problems, primarily based on LeetCode-style interview questions, implemented in C++.
+The focus is on writing efficient, executable, and interview-ready code while building strong problem-solving fundamentals.